Premedical Graduate Health Sciences Certificate Program

 3. Preparation for Career Advancement

 The candidate that meets the threshold competency objective will display an enhanced level of advancement to higher levels of professional and / or advanced degree training.

 The graduating class of 2011 consisted of 57 students.
-Of those who reported their plans, 30 were accepted into a medical school (21 at VCU), and 6 into VCU Dental School.
+Of those who reported their current status, 93% have been accepted to medical or dental school, and 98% remain involved in healthcare/biomedical science.